Skip to content

 Not all acne was created equal.
-What works for blackheads won’t work for papules and using the wrong treatment could even make your acne worse.
+What works for blackheads won’t work for whiteheads or papules and using the wrong treatment could even make your acne worse.
 Ahead, we’ll walk through the six main types of acne and some tried-and-true methods to get rid of each.

 Blackheads